clindforsSejsing/Camillas_studio/README.md

 # Camillas_studio
 The first webpage I ever made.
 Its depoyed and belongs to an artist/tatoo-studio in Kiruna.

+(First version written in only CSS and HTML)- The artist did art and tattoos (styling moore of a tattoo studio).

+221004- (javascipt, html, css and bootstrap) update with a new version due to the artist only focusing on prints and art.
+The only demand was the page to be orange/yellow and have a form that redirects emails from the page.
+Check out the result:

+You can se at webpage: www.camillasstudio.nu /CLS

-(written in only CSS and HTML so far, but is under construction as the work with the studio is continuous when the artists needs work to be done on it).
+ (this project is always under construction as the work with the studio is continuous when the artists needs work to be done on it).

-you can se at webpage: www.camillasstudio.nu /CLS